This post will provide useful information about Fenway Park tours, including reviews and tour highlights.

 2. Military Discounts

-Guests who have either served or are currently serving in the military are eligible for a $4 discount on tickets for the public tour of Fenway.
+Guests who have either served or are currently serving in the military are eligible for a $4 discount on admission for the main tour of Fenway.

-In order to take advantage of this opportunity, you must purchase tickets directly from Fenway Park and provide your military identification.
+In order to take advantage of this opportunity, you must purchase admission directly from Fenway Park and provide your military identification.

 3. Discount Sites

-In the past, these websites have sold tickets to Fenway Park tours, and there is a chance they will offer discounts on these services again in the future.
+In the past, these websites have sold admission to Fenway Park tours, and there is a chance they will offer discounts on these services again in the future.

 Both of these sites offer additional coupon codes every now and then to sweeten the deal, helping you to save an extra 20% off or more on local activities.